seankmartin/ActivityTimer/README.md

 1. Custom activities.
 Currently, changing the name of the activities would be little effort, but customising the number would be.
 2. Add a minimise button to the UI and support rescaling the UI.
-3. Fix a bug with the top time bar not updating sometimes.
-This causes no problems in the backend, so it is not a priority fix.
-The time bar for each individual item still updates properly.

 ## Licensing